CsJ0oe/AI-SteeringBehavior/README.md

 # AI-SteeringBehavior

-Using flock algorithm for car steering with variable colors, speed, sizes.
+Using flock algorithm for car steering with variable colors, speeds, sizes.

 ## Output